DCAN-Labs/CustomClean/README.md

   * Success information (i.e. what files, directories, and links were removed) will be written to a file at the top level of the target directory called `custom_clean_success_record.txt`.

+  * NOTE: * may now be used as a wildcard in filenames when running the cleaning script on target directories, e.g. for subject IDs in filenames.
+As of this writing, it involves manually editing the JSON before running the cleaning script.